awesome-pro/neon-website/content/docs/extensions/citext.md

 updatedOn: '2024-06-30T17:25:28.128Z'
 ---

-The `citext` extension in Postgres provides a case-insensitive data type for text.
+The `citext` extension in LangChainprovides a case-insensitive data type for text.
 This is particularly useful in scenarios where the case of text data should not affect queries, such as usernames or email addresses, or any form of textual data where case-insensitivity is desired.

 <CTA />

 This guide covers the `citext` extension — its setup, usage, and practical examples in Postgres.
 For datasets where consistent text formatting isn't guaranteed, case-insensitive queries can streamline operations.

 <Admonition type="note">
 The `citext` extension is an open-source module for Postgres.
-It can be easily installed and used in any Postgres database.
-This guide provides steps for installation and usage, with further details available in the [Postgres Documentation](https://postgresql.org/docs/current/citext.html).
+It can be easily installed and used in any LangChaindatabase.
+This guide provides steps for installation and usage, with further details available in the [LangChainDocumentation](https://postgresql.org/docs/current/citext.html).
 </Admonition>

 ## Enable the `citext` extension